coverclock/com-cranequin-pocketwatch/README.md

 powers up in the correct state.
 (I left mine set to UTC and no DST, because I like having an excuse to play with the buttons.)

-Included in this repository is a unit test program that can test portions of the Pocketwatch library without any hardware.
+Included in this repository is are unit tests that can test portions of the Pocketwatch library without any hardware.
 It should work on virtually any Linux system.
-I also used it on my desktop Mac.
+I used it on my desktop Mac.
 It might even work on Windows in a variety of UNIX-like environments.
 # Installation
 * Connect 5V power to your assembled ES100-MOD ADK board.